 SPAN 316 Spanish for Professionals (UD / G)

 The course is designed to help students meet the changing needs of professionals who are in contact with Spanish-speaking customers.
 The course addresses situations encountered by front-line workers in a variety of fields (tourism and travel, customer service, call centers, banking), with a special emphasis on health care professions.

-Reformism in the XVIII Century.
+Geography and Prehistory.
+Primitive Spain.
+Roman and Visigothic Spain.
+Moslem Spain.
+The Reconquest.
+The Catholic Kings.
+The Spanish domination during the XVI Century.
+The Spanish crisis of the XVII Century.
+Reformism in the 18th Century.
 The origins of contemporary Spain.
-The era of Isabel II and the Revolution (1843-1875).
+The epoch of Isabel II and the Revolution (1868- 1875).
 The era of the Bourbon Restoration (1875-1902).
 Carlism and the Restoration.
 The XX Century.
 Political parties.

 SPAN 342 Survey of Spanish Literature II (UD)

 From the XVIII Century to Modern Times.
 The XVIII Century: characteristics.
 Decline of traditional lyrics and novels.
 The Neoclassic theater.
 Lyrics and fabulists.
 The XIX century.
 Origins of Romanticism.
 Romantic lyrics.
 The Novel: Costumbrismo.
 Critics of the Romantic Period.
 Post-Romantic Lyrics.
 The realistic theater.
 The realistic novel.
 The regional novel.
 The Generation of '98 and Modernism: the essay and theater.
 Rejuvenescence of the Generation of '98.
 The Generation of '27: poetry and theater.
 The Generation of '36: novel, theater and poetry.
 The postwar generation: novel, poetry and theater.
 Outside reading of representative works.
 Written reports.